chef-boneyard/delivery-cli/README.md

 The CLI for Chef Delivery.
 Written in Rust, super experimental, will probably hurt your kittens.

+_This is alpha stage software, and is in a state of perpetual change.
+Use at your own risk!_

 ## Usage

 Start using `delivery` by issuing the setup command: